AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 #### Text-to-image

 [Stable diffusion](https://jalammar.github.io/illustrated-stable-diffusion/), imagen, midjourney work using and encoder netwwork like frozen CLIP and classifier free guidance, in the latent space: UNet with a scheduler to draw by detecting edges and curves in a preset or randomly generated "seed" noisy image and expands out of latent space using a variational autoencoder decoder that cleans the images of any remaining noise, controlnets add a versatile method of guiding the diffusion

+[Visual GPT](https://arxiv.org/abs/2303.04671) uses stable diffusion with controlnets (which can also be used for video, with stabilization provided by feeding back the prior output frame as a partial init image.
+The input frames are fed in as the ControlNet control image through the appropriate detector._ and visual transformers)

 #### Image-to-Text